Schema Validation

 );

-export default class MyNode extends IONode<Config, any, any, any, Settings> {
+export default class MyNode extends IONode<Config, any, Input, any, Settings> {

 static readonly settingsSchema: Schema = SettingsSchema;